 - Most butchers will have their own secret formula which could include pork or even venison, even though Haggis is traditionally made using lamb and beef offal with oatmeal and seasoning.
 These butchers will rarely give their secrets away.

-- There are other interesting variations including the addition of things like whisky, Drambuie, and even curry so look out for them.
+- There are other interesting variations, including the addition of things like whiskey, Drambuie, and even curry, so look out for them.

 - As a starter, you need approximately 100 grams/ 4 ounces per person and as a main, 150 grams to 200 grams/6 to 8 ounces per person.